Faaizz797/BlooCartApp/README.md

-# 🛍️ My Store - E-commerce App
+# 🛍️ BluMarket - E-commerce App

-Welcome to **My Store**, your personalized shopping experience built using Flutter! 🎉 This app brings a wide range of products right to your fingertips, making shopping easy, fun, and accessible.
-Explore the latest trends, find the best deals, and enjoy a seamless shopping journey with My Store.
+Welcome to **BluMarket**, your personalized shopping experience built using Flutter! 🎉 This app brings a wide range of products right to your fingertips, making shopping easy, fun, and accessible.
+Explore the latest trends, find the best deals, and enjoy a seamless shopping journey with BluMarket.

 ## 🛒 What's Inside?